diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 }
 {% endhighlight %}

 As OpenGL developers we know that even though `mVAO` and `mVBO` are `unsigned ints`, those two member variables effectively behave as pointers to memory on the GPU, which is why we would never copy them.
 The problem is that C++ doesn't know that.
-In its eyes, `mVAO` and `mVBO` are simple `unsigned ints` that can be easily copied.
+In its eyes `mVAO` and `mVBO` are simple `unsigned ints` that can be easily copied.
 If they were actual pointers, C++ wouldn't generate a copy constructor and a copy assignment operator for us:

 {% highlight cpp %}
 class Mesh